Crown Ground Like?

 |Where To Drink?|

 If you arrive early and have a bit of time on your hands then you may consider visiting the 'Peel Park Hotel' in Turkey Street.
 This pub serves food and is listed in the CAMRA Good Beer Guide.
 It also overlooks Peel Park, the site of Accrington Stanley's old ground.
 Go along Whalley Road (A680) towards the town centre.
 Before reaching the town centre turn left onto the B6237 Queens Road (if you miss this turning proceed into the town centre and turn left onto the A679 Burnley Road).
-Continue along Queens Road into Penn House Lane.
+Continue along Queens Road into Penny House Lane.
 At the end of this road you will reach a T-junction with the A679 Burnley Road.
 Turn left onto the Burnley Road and then go almost immediately right into Alice Street.
 Then after passing Peel Park School turn left into Turkey Street.
-The Peel Park is down on the right.
+The Peel Park pub is up on the right.
 The red brick wall opposite the Peel Park pub is the only structure that remains from the Peel Park ground.